TheArturthur/CoppermindScraper/Cosmere/Tear.md

 The planet where Hoid obtained a "scary" magic system that lets him know where he needs to be.
 Planet(s) where systems of as-yet-unrevealed Investiture that would work well with a wizard staff.
 The planet(s) [[Iyatil\|Iyatil]] visited to obtain her collection of artifacts from around the cosmere.
 Her artifacts of unknown origin are:
-"a silvery horn or claw from some great beast"
+"a silvery horn or claw from some great beast".
-"a violet stone egg, partly crystalline, with silver swirling around its shell" "a fat, succulent leaf that pulsed red and seemed to radiate heat" There are Shards who may have Invested in one or more planets:
+"a violet stone egg, partly crystalline, with silver swirling around its shell".
+"a fat, succulent leaf that pulsed red and seemed to radiate heat".
+There are Shards who may have Invested in one or more planets:

 [[Autonomy\|Autonomy]] had many old dominions.